noi-techpark/reuse/README.md

     reuse lint

 The result shows a list of files, that do not have licenses associated.

+### I want to know which license my files have

+I want to know, which license is associated to the files `README.md` and `example/path/filename.c`.
+We use the [reuse](https://reuse.gitlab.io) tool again:

+    reuse license README.md example/path/filename.c

+The output is a list of files with associated licenses, like this:

+    README.md
+    CC-BY-SA-4.0

+    example/path/filename.c
+    GPL-3.0

 ### I want to make my GPL-3 project REUSE compliant